Zoo Conservation Biology

 Zoos play a crucial role in animal conservation.
 Whether they’re carrying out important research into animal behaviour and welfare, taking part in breeding programmes, educating the public or advising policymakers, they are important players in international conservation.

-By studying our masters in Zoo Conservation Biology, you can play your part too.
-You’ll develop expertise in the science which underpins the management and maintenance of captive populations and explore the links with species conservation on a worldwide scale.
+By studying our masters in zoo conservation biology, you can play your part too.
+You’ll develop expertise in the science which underpins the management and maintenance of captive populations and explore the links with species conservation on a global scale.

-This all then feeds back into your research project, where you’ll combine your own data collection with background research and data analysis and communicate your findings in a comprehensive dissertation.
+This all then feeds back into your research project, where you’ll combine your own data collection with background research and data analysis, communicating your findings in a comprehensive dissertation.

 Career prospects